ADCVD Administrative Reviews

 These annual review are scheduled to begin in the "anniversary" month of the Order.
 Thus, if an AD or CV duties Order is for example issued in January 2017, then Commerce accepts requests for participation in an Annual Review proceeding to begin in January of each following year.

-During the Annual Review, Commerce may conclude that for imports in the POR the ADCVD deposit rates were (1) correct , (2) too low, or (3) too high.
-If the deposit rates were too low, then the Annual Review will impose a higher actual AD/CVD rate against the suspended entries, and Customs will be instructed to issue bills to the Importer for the balance of additional duties owing, and set a new higher deposit rate for the POR ahead.
+As a result of an Annual Review, Commerce may conclude that for imports in the POR the ADCVD deposit rates were (1) correct , (2) too low, or (3) too high.
+If the deposit rates were too low, then the Annual Review will seek to correct that by impose a higher actual AD/CVD rate against the suspended entries, and accordingly, Commerce's liquidation instructions will require Customs to issue bills directing the Importer of Record to pay the addition balance of ADD/CVD duties owed for the merchandise.

 Our customs attorneys represent importers in ADCVD issues.